slowkow/slowkow.com/content/notes/harmony-animation.md

 We can also look at PCs.
 For example, take a closer look at cells moving along PC1.
 You might notice that the cells on the right side of the panel move more than the cells on the left side of the panel.
+This tells us all cells do not get an identical adjustment along PC1.
+Instead, each cell's PC1 value is adjusted differently than its neighbors.

 <div class="cf w-80 center">
   <div class="fl w-30"><img class="db w-100" src="/notes/harmony-animation/donor-pca-1-2.gif" alt="PC1 and PC2"></div>